xtianbetz/imx-bsp-bootstrap/README.md

 ## Fixes or Hacks you may need

 The 5.4.24-2.1.0 release seems to have an issue building the 'nxp-wlan-sdk' package.
-You can disable the machine feature that brings in this package by adding the following to 'conf/local.conf' (in the bld-fb directory)
+You may need to disable the machine feature that brings in this package by adding the following to 'conf/local.conf' (in the bld-wayland directory)

 ```
 MACHINE_FEATURES_remove = "nxp8987 "
 ```

+## Writing an image to eMMC using uuu

+* install a prebuilt uuu or build/install uuu on your machine
+* make a new directory on your machine (i.e. $HOME/imx-uuu-workspace)
+* grab the u-boot.imx and rootfs.wic.bz2 files from the tmp/deploy/images/$MACHINE directory
+* copy 'uuu.auto' from this repo to $YOUR_WORKSPACE_DIRECTORY
+* edit uuu.auto and change the filenames, or create symlinks to the files you downloaded so you don't have to edit uuu.auto in multiple places.
+* power up board in programming mode using dip switches
+* run 'uuu $YOUR_WORKSPACE_DIRECTORY' to program the eMMC.
+The commands in the uuu.auto file will be executed (if applicable).
+* When uuu is done, remove power to the board and set dip switches to eMMC.
+* Power on board.
+You can check the build date on the u-boot serial console output to confirm you have built the right stuff!

+TODO: more detailed instructions with examples, links, tips on building uuu.

 ## Resources